mudassirali22/MudassirFlix/README.md

-# MudassirFlix 🎬
+# MudassirFlix

-MudassirFlix is a **practice project** built with **React.js** and **Tailwind CSS** that provides movie information fetched from a public API.
+MudassirFlix is a **practice project** built with **React.js** ,**React Router** and **Tailwind CSS** that provides movie information fetched from a public API.
 It’s a responsive web application where users can explore movies, view details such as posters, ratings, cast, release date, and more.

 > **Note:** This project is for learning and practice purposes only.
 It does not include authentication or backend services.